monadicstack/frodo/README.md

 ## Creating a JavaScript Client

-The `frodo` tool can actually generate a JS client that you can add to your frontend code to hide the complexity of making all the API calls to your backend service.
+The `frodo` tool can actually generate a JS client that you can add to your frontend code (or React Native mobile code) to hide the complexity of making API calls to your backend service.
 Without any plugins or fuss, we can create a JS client of the same CalculatorService from earlier...

 ```shell